stanfordnmbl/osim-rl/README.md

 ## Basic usage

-To run 200 steps of environment:
+To run 200 steps of environment enter `python3` interpreter and run:

     from osim.env import ArmEnv